jarp0l/automate-adding-filters-WorldLink-SafeNet/README.md

 **PLEASE NOTE that I cannot guarantee about anything, and neither liable if you misued it or it caused any problem to - be it your WorldLink account or your computer system by its use.

-*I recently discovered that you are allowed to add only about 119 domains to the list, hence you will need to be sure which ones to add.
+*I recently discovered that the number of allowed domains to add to the list is only about 119, hence you will need to be sure which ones to add.